 The album ends with “Shake Shake Shake,” a song that comes in under 2 minutes.
 “This was the first song I wrote when I picked the guitar back up after 20 years of working too much.
 I was with my fiancé walking our dog around the neighborhood and started singing it to her.
 It’s a very simple, cute love song and the music is a tribute to all the punk bands I loved when I was a teenager.”

 Now with a post-cancer outlook on life– and a renewed dedication to music and songwriting– Derek hopes to inspire others to find their voice and relentlessly pursue their passions.
 “Anything is possible—I didn’t think I’ve ever be able to sing again let alone release a solo album.
 Life is short and relationships matter.
 Be grateful for everything that we have and pursue your passions and dreams at any age or stage in your life.”

 – Derek Vanderhorst - Vocals, Guitar, Melodica, mandolin, banjo, harmonica | Gabe Witcher (The Punch Brothers fiddle | Mike Vaerio (Faith Hill) Bass | Johnny Bradley(Gary Clark Jr.) Bass | Jimmy Paxson (Dixie Chicks) Percussion | Duet on "Wildflower": Derek Vanderhorst and Miranda Lee Richards

 Co-Produced by Vanderhorst and Valerio | Engineer Mixer- Jason Soda of Palomino Sounds | Engineer- Eric Sampson of Wildflower Studios | Engineer - Vanderhorst at his own Summit Post Studios

-Derek’s first solo album Wildflower will be available in November.
-For information about upcoming live events and the album release party please join the mailing list.
+Derek’s first solo album Wildflower is now available.
+For information about upcoming live events please join the mailing list.